 Mintr is the primary dApp within the Synthetix Network providing an intuitive user interface for minting Synths and participating in the ecosystem at large.
 With Mintr, SNX holders can perform a wide range of different actions including minting and burning Synths, managing their collateralization ratio, earn fees generated from the exchange, unlocked staked SNX, and more.

 Users can connect to Mintr via web3 wallets like MetaMask, Ledger, Trezor, and Coinbase Wallet.
 Once connected, users can perform any of the aforementioned actions assuming they have a sufficient amount of SNX in their wallet.

 Synthetix.Exchange provides an intuitive and seamless interface for users to buy and sell any Synths available on the platform.
 The exchange is accessed by connecting the web3 wallets mentioned above, allowing users to easily convert to and from different Synths.

 As of writing, apart from ETH gas, the current fee for all Synth exchanges is 0.30%.
 These fees are distributed to SNX holders who are providing collateral for backing the Synths.

 SNX tokens are staked as collateral in order to mint new synthetic assets (Synths).
 SNX Stakers are incentivized to create Synths by earning fees generated from the Synthetix Exchange.
 As mentioned above, the current fee for all Synth trades is 0.30%.

-By minting Synths, SNX stakers incur a debt by doing so.
+By minting Synths, SNX stakers incur debt.
 In order for users to exit the system and unlock their SNX, they must pay back the value in Synths minted via burning.

 Back in March 2019, Synthetix implemented an inflationary monetary policy to incentivize SNX stakers.
 Upon doing so, the network saw a dramatic increase in SNX participation as well as value appreciation.